DongyuanZhou/MA684-Financial-Data-Analysis/README.md

 The error rate for the model is 16%.

-1 sd increase in debt-to-income ratio has a multiple effect of exp(0.01)=1.01 on odds od default,controling grade in same level.
+1 sd increase in debt-to-income ratio has a multiple effect of exp(0.01)=1.01 on odds of default, controling grade in same level.

 The odds ratio of default for grade A vs grade G is exp(1.8)= 6.05